nkey-ops/practice-datastructures/README.md

-Java based implementations of data stratures that were shown at javatpoint's cource
+Java-based implementations of data structures that were shown in javatpoint's course https://www.javatpoint.com/data-structure-tutorial
-https://www.javatpoint.com/data-structure-tutorial